 WHICH VAGINAL-BIRTHING NUT CASE SAID A C-SECTION WASN’T GIVING BIRTH?

-However, many women are clothed with very little information when it comes to a Caesarean section, especially if they go in to labour with the hopes of a vaginal delivery that results in an emergency.
-In fact, many feel judged as they head toward a C-section.
-Perhaps that’s why there’s little conversation around it.
+However, many women are clothed with very little information when it comes to a Cesarean section, especially if they go in to labour with the hopes of a vaginal delivery that results in an emergency.
+In fact, many feel judged as they head toward a C-section and perhaps that’s why there’s little conversation around it.

-We’ve all heard the expressions; like the offensive, ’Too posh to push’, the naive ’Well didn’t you catch a lucky break’, the passive/aggressive ’You didn’t really give birth’, the shaming: ’There’s always next time..’.
-Nothing like comments that make you feel like you suck.
+We’ve all heard the expressions; ’Too posh to push’, ’Well didn’t you catch a lucky break’, ’You didn’t really give birth’, ’There’s always next time’; nothing like comments that make you feel like you suck.

-Recent reports by the National Institute of Health and Welfare found that approx. one in three women in Australia give birth by C-section, so mums, if you’re planning one, let’s get up to speed.
+Recent reports by the National Institute of Health and Welfare found that approx. one in three women in Australia give birth by C-section, so, let’s get up to speed.

 1. A needle and a shave

 If you’re not into the ‘Brazilian’ or your private bits haven’t had the luxury of IPL – get set for a complete shave – bald as a badger – not that you can see it for the moment anyway.

 And the needle?
 This will be for a blood test to check your iron levels.

 A spinal block (anaesthesia) will be administered by your anaesthesiologist.
 Your partner will not be present for this bit, he will join you once the anaesthesia is taking effect.